igareskisf/ttec-demo-app/README.md

 ```

 **NOTE:** This command should be executed before deleting the resources for the Amazon Connect Stack.

-## React Backend Logging
-The logs for this application will be logged in the CloudWatch log group for the created Lambda function.

 ## React Frontend
 This is a very simple frontend React application that connects to an Amazon API Gateway endpoint and displays the vanity numbers from the last 5 callers along with the caller's phone numbers in a table view.
 The application was bootstrapped using `create-react-app`.